 Careers in Education can be both challenging but also highly rewarding.
 If you have a love for learning, and often find yourself seeking out new information, than a career in the education field may be right for you.
 In addition demand for qualified educators is on the rise, a trend which isn't likely to change in the near future.
-There are a wide range of career opportunities in this field, ranging from Preschool Teachers to College Professors, Administrators, Librarians, Special Education Teachers, and more.
+There are a wide range of career opportunities in this field, ranging from Preschool Teachers to College Professors, Physical Education Teachers, Administrators, Librarians, Special Education Teachers, and more.
 Additionally, workers in this industry may be employed in a variety of establishments, including colleges, public schools, training centers, and technical schools.[i]

 What Kind of Degree Do I Need for A Career in Education?